wecacuee/DhBaSiCoICLR2019/reviews/response-to-reviewer3.md

    translates to DG*(s_t, a_t, g_{t+1}) = -1, for all transitions (s_t, a_t ->
    g_{t+1}) i.e. it removes the dependence of checking s=g.
-Although it serves the same purpose of terminal condition in recursive definition but the condition is mathematically different and requires slightly different assumption.
+Although it serves the same purpose of terminal condition in recursive definition but the condition is mathematically different and requires the different assumption that one-step path is the highest reward path between s_t and g_{t+1}.

    Similar to HER, our goal states are not absorbing/terminal.
 Instead the episodes are of fixed number of steps and the agent is encouraged to stay in the goal state for as long as possible.
 This is how the replay buffer is populated and how the average episode reward is computed.
-However, in the path-reward formulation the objective maximized is equivalent to treating this fixed time step episode problem as if the episodes are terminating on reaching the goal.
+However, in the path-reward formulation the objective maximized is equivalent to treating this fixed length episode problem as if the episodes are terminating on reaching the goal.